What you miss the most… and what this tells you

 There is the cold and brittle ache, which inner work and the love of those around us can help to soften.

 There is the gentle tug at the heartstrings, which can be cured by a moment of play or a phone call to a close friend.

 And there is the wild and throaty call – or calling – that must be answered.

 What I missed during my two years in the Netherlands was of the latter kind – and it took me by surprise.
 During work breaks, I’d switch on “Animal Planet” or “National Geographic” and find myself enraptured, then in ridiculous floods of tears.
 I was longing for wildness, wild creatures, and the sense of belonging and perspective they give me.

 What missing meant for me

-Of course, it was only by leaving home that I could found myself missing something I hadn’t even known was essential to who I am.
+It was only by leaving home that I could find myself missing something I hadn’t even known was essential to who I am.
 And in moving away from it, I was able to then move – consciously and mindfully – back towards it.
-How did I do this?

-And, of course, there are things I miss about Holland too, like transparent governance, high levels of personal safety, better animal welfare laws, and seeing my partner (now my husband, in case you were wondering) immersed in his “first life”.
+And, of course, there are things I miss about my former host country too, like transparent governance, high levels of personal safety, better animal welfare laws, and seeing my partner (now my husband, in case you were wondering) immersed in his “first life”.

 Global nomads will both gain and miss something from wherever we’ve been… Might it be that all the “missings”, however painful, are clues to what our fullest selves look and feel like?
 I think so.